thibautambrosino/REPR/README.md

 Just like you did for the diffuse, you can generate the specular probe.
 This task is harder, but will definitely make you stronger.

 Please refer to the paper [Unreal paper](https://cdn2.unrealengine.com/Resources/files/2013SiggraphPresentationsNotes-26915738.pdf) for the implementation.
 Don't hesitate to come see me during the lesson so I can give you a detailed explanation about what you have to do.

-## Provided Code

-### Index
-The [index](./src/index.ts) is the entry point of your application.
-The game loop is started there and resources are initialized in the `Application` class.

-In this repository, I created a simple shader that sets a uniform color on a triangle.
-This sample will help you start to implement your PBR shader.

-### Context
-The [context](./src/gl.ts) is one of the most important.
-It abstracts WebGL calls and resources management.
-Without that, you would need to spend quite a bit of code to setup:
-* Geometries (Vertex Buffers)
-* Textures
-* Shaders
-* etc...

-I didn't you to spend your time writing an abstraction, so I made one for you.
-If you want fancier features, please feel free to update it with your own changes.

-For the most curious ones, the file uses `WeakMap` (basically hash tables) to retrieve uploaded GL objects from your own instances (textures, geometries, etc...).

-### Shader
-The [Shader](./src/shader/shader.ts) just contains the two shaders (vertex and fragment) as strings.
-It also contains a dictionnary (`defines`) that can allow you to conditionnally compile code or not.

-When working on big rendering project, we often want several versions of a same shader with some differences.
-Using `#define`, we take advantage of the preproccessor to compile different variants.

-The values in the `defines` dictionnary will basically be preprended too your shader before compiling it.